hapax/hapax.github.io/assets/maximal.md

 ### 1.3.
 Over the moutains<a id="sec-1-3" name="sec-1-3"></a>

-The second surveyor says to the first: your reasoning is all well and good for a flat plane, but there are *mountains* between $A$ and
+The second surveyor says to the first: "Your reasoning is all well and good for a completely flat plane, but there are *mountains* between
-$B$.
+$A$ and $B$.
 It's not a plane at all!
-The side trip to $C$ avoids them, and in general, we may have to make *many* departures from a straight line in order to minimise the actual time taken to travel from $A$ to $B$.
+The side trip to $C$ avoids them, and in general, we may have to make *many* departures from a straight line in order to minimise the actual time taken to travel from $A$ to $B$."
 The second surveyor's proposals weren't so crazy after all!
-The surveyor now have a much harder problem: what do the shortest paths between $A$ and $B$ look like when there are mountains?
+The two surveyors now have a much harder problem before them: what do the shortest paths between $A$ and $B$ look like when there are mountains?
-And how long are they?
+And how long are these paths?

-####
+#### Local flatness

-The first thing to say is that the earth *looks* flat at the human scale.
-When I walk down the street, it's not obvious the earth is curved, and this explains (in part) why flat-earthers are able to persist in their error.
-In general, a suitably small patch of a curved surface looks flat.
-Though it's harder to imagine, a three-dimensional (or higher-dimensional) space can also be curved, but once again, in a small patch, straight lines will make sense.
-We'll call curved spaces *blobs*, and use the term *local* to refer to the small patches where the blob looks flat, and straight lines make sense.
-Then, in a slogan,
+The surveyors go out into the mountains with some pieces of glass that allow them to magnify the ground.
+They discover an important fact: when you zoom in with a magnifying glass, even the mountains look flat.
+On a small, flat patch of mountain, the first surveyor's reasoning works, and straight lines gives the shortest distance between two points.
+A *local* property is one that holds when you zoom in enough, and a *curved* surface is one which isn't flat.
+So the surveyors have learned the following important fact:

 ---

 <span style="padding-left: 20px; display:block">
-Blobs are locally flat.
+A curved surface is locally flat.
 </span>

 ---

-With a little more work, we can exploit this slogan to describe shortest routes on a blob.
+This actually allows them to determine which paths are shortest, and even how long they are!
-So, consider the shortest route between $A$ and $B$ in a blob.
+To see why, consider the shortest route between $A$ and $B$ on a curved surface.
-This may not be a straight line, since in general, straight line routes aren't allowed, or even defined.
-Let's list a bunch of intermediate locations visited by this shortest route from $A$ to $B$, say $D_1, D_2, \ldots, D_n$, in the order they are visited.
+Pick any intermediate locations visited on this route, say $C_1, C_2,
+\ldots, C_n$, in order of visiting.
-We make another simple observation: the shortest route between $A$ and
-$B$ will *also* gives the shortest route between the intermediate locations!
+Not only does the shortest route tell us how to get from $A$ to $B$ as quickly as possible, but also tells us the shortest route between intermediate locations!
-If it didn't, and took a winding detour from say $D_2$ to $D_3$, we could always replace this section of the path with a shorter route and reduce the overall length.
+If it didn't, and we took an unnecessarily long path from $D_1$ to
+$D_2$ for instance, we could always replace this segment of the path with the shortest route from $D_2$ to $D_3$ and reduce the overall length.

-Let's pick many, many points $D_i$, and place them close enough together that every pair of successive points $D_i$ and $D_{i+1}$ is contained in a flat-looking patch.
+Let's pick many, many points $D_i$, and place them close enough together that every pair of successive points $D_i$ and $D_{i+1}$ is contained in a small, flat patch.
-The shortest path from $A$ to $B$ also gives the shortest path between each pair $D_i$ and $D_{i+1}$, and the shortest path, locally, is just a straight line.
+The shortest path from $A$ to $B$ also gives the shortest path between each pair $D_i$ and $D_{i+1}$, and as the surveyors realised, the shortest path in flat patch is just a straight line.
-We've just discovered an important result about blobs:
+This leads to the key result about lengths on curved surfaces:

 ---

 <span style="padding-left: 20px; display:block">
-Shortest paths are locally straight.
-Departures from local straightness increase length.
+Shortest paths on a curved surface are locally straight.
 </span>

 ---

-In mathematics, these blobs are called *Riemannian manifolds*, and locally straight paths are called *geodesics*.
+In mathematics, these locally straight paths are called *geodesics*.
-So we've just proved that, on a Riemannian manifold, the shortest path between $A$ and $B$ is a geodesic.
-Sounds very impressive!

-Even though a blob doesn't usually have a single straight line connecting $A$ and $B$, we can use *locally* straight paths to define distance.
-As you might expect, it's just the sum of the lengths of small line segments making up the path:
+The distance between $A$ and $B$ is just the length of the shortest path, which as you might expect, is just the sum of the lengths of small line segments making up the path:

 $$
-d_\text{P}(A, B) = AD_1 + D_2D_3 + \cdots D_{n-1}D_n + D_nB.
+d(A, B) = AD_1 + D_2D_3 + \cdots D_{n-1}D_n + D_nB.
 $$

-So, we have defined Pythagorean length in a blob!
+In general, this will only be an *approximation* to the true length, but we can make the approximation as good as we like by picking more and more points.
+(In the limit of an infinite number of points, the sum becomes an *integral*, and the length is exact, but we won't worry about these technicalities.)

+#### Departures from flatness

 ## 2. The world according to Minkowski <a id="sec-2" name="sec-2"></a>